ArtShp/FinancialManager/README.md

 **Notice**: [Here](https://currencyapi.com/docs/currency-list) you can find the list of all supported currencies with their codes.

 **Notice**: The Main Currency is highlighted in blue color.
 It **can't** be changed or deleted.

+#### Edit Transaction Types
+Transaction type can be Income or Expense.
+It's not possible to add a new or delete an existing transaction type.
+You have ability only to rename them.